yeoman/yosay/README.md

   $ echo <string> | yosay

 Example
-  $ yosay "Sindre is a horse"
+  $ yosay 'Sindre is a horse'

      _-----_
     |       |    .--------------------------.